Teksta versija

 Chapter IV

-(1) If disagreements arise between a beneficiary which is an institution of direct or indirect administration, a derived public person, or another State institution and the co-operation institution regarding the decision taken within the scope of the agreement in relation to the disbursement of the funding granted, continuation of disbursement or another decision and an agreement has not been reached through negotiations, the beneficiary may appeal it in the managing authority.
+(1) If disagreements arise between a beneficiary which is an institution of direct or indirect administration, a derived public entity, or another State institution and the co-operation institution regarding the decision taken within the scope of the agreement in relation to the disbursement of the funding granted, continuation of disbursement or another decision and an agreement has not been reached through negotiations, the beneficiary may appeal it to the managing authority.

-(2) The managing authority shall evaluate an application of the beneficiary referred to in Paragraph one of this Section and take one of the following decision within a month after receipt of an application:
+(2) The managing authority shall evaluate an application of the beneficiary referred to in Paragraph one of this Section and take one of the following decision within a month after receipt of the application:

 (4) The managing authority shall acquire information that is necessary to take the decision referred to in Paragraph two of this Section by applying the procedures for the co-operation of institutions and for the acquisition of information in the administrative proceedings in the institution.